American Boy Scouts: United States Boy Scout

 The American Boy Scouts were often confused with the Boy Scouts of America, which sometimes caused problems with fundraising and misattributed publicity.
 The ABS board of directors voted in October 1913 to change the name of the organization to the United States Boy Scout (USBS), primarily to prevent the confusion.

 The USBS claimed to be a military-style organization, which was in contrast to the non-military BSA.
 The USBS performed military style drills with rifles and sold war bonds during World War I.

 In 1915, BSA President Colin H. Livingstone claimed that the USBS carried guns as part of the program.
 In 1916, the USBS sought but did not receive a federal charter.
 After the BSA received a federal charter in 1916, Chief Scout Executive James E. West pressed the USBS to change its name without success.
 The BSA filed a lawsuit for an injunction order to restrain the USBS from using the term "Boy Scout" in 1917.
 L.W.
-Amerman, executive officer and treasurer, acknowledged that the USBS was a more military organization than the ABS.
+Amerman, executive officer and treasurer, acknowledged that the USBS was a more military organization than the BSA.
 It was also alleged that the USBS had used the names of prominent men on its letterhead, such as Elbert Henry Gary, in their fundraising efforts without permission and that donations or endorsements were made to the USBS in the mistaken belief that they were the BSA.

 The BSA was represented by Charles Evans Hughes, former Governor of New York and former U.S. Supreme Court Justice.
 Testimony included an affidavit from Robert Baden-Powell, founder of the international Scout Movement, on the origins of the Scout Movement.
 In 1919, the New York Supreme Court, a trial court, granted the BSA an injunction and the USBS was barred from using the terms "Boy Scout", "Scout", "Scouting", or any variation thereof.